DNN-Connect/razor-blade/docs/htmltags.tag.md

 ### `Tag` Properties (beta)

 These properties are for doing advanced stuff and not to be treated as final.
 We prefixed all the names with _Tag_ so the tag name is _not_ Name, but `TagName`.
-This is so inheriting objects can still have a property _Name_ without running into naming conflicts.
+This ensuresinheriting objects (like `Meta`) can still have a property _Name_ without running into conflicts.

 1. `TagAttributes` _`AttributeList`_ - all the attributes in this tag
-1. `TagChildren` _`TagList`_ - all the child nodes of this tag
+2. `TagChildren` _`TagList`_ - all the child nodes of this tag
-1. `TagContents` _`string` get/set_ - if you get it, it will return the serialized content of the tag, if you set it, it will replace everything that's already in this tag.
+3. `TagContents` _`string` get/set_ - if you get it, it will return the serialized content of the tag, if you set it, it will replace everything that's already in this tag.
-1. `TagName` _`string` get/set_
+4. `TagName` _`string` get/set_
-1. `TagOverride` _`string` get/set, default `null`_ if not null will be rendered instead of what's normally in the tag.
+5. `TagOverride` _`string` get/set, default `null`_ if not null will be rendered instead of what's normally in the tag.
 This is used for _verbatim_ tags like comments.

 ## Tag Objects in HtmlTags _(new in 1.2)_